Bandwidth/bandwidth.github.io/campaigns/imports/guides/bandwidth10dlcCampaignImportUiGuide.md

 ## Important Notes

-* We only allow imports for campaigns that have been approved by all carriers participating through TCR.
+* We only allow tn assignment for campaigns that have been approved by all carriers participating through TCR.
 While provisioning your campaigns through your CSP, make sure to provision with all participating carriers.
 If you are registering as your own CSP, exclude the 'mnoIds' property on the TCR CSP /campaigns/campaignBuilder endpoint request body.
 If you do not provision to all carriers, you will have to either work with TCR to remedy or create another campaign in which both campaigns will be subject to fees.